griffio/griffio.github.io/knowledgebase.md

 The most challenging problem in tech industry is not technical but ensuring diversity in that technical culture Software is about People and their motivations Overcoming bias
+Cannot make any assumptions about a person experience
+- they didn't grow up with a personal computer
-Not everyone has a long history in tech or has a computer science background This could include business people who are not used to or are intimidated by trying to create Software It makes the team better as it improves recruitment
+- e.g IRC use is not known by a lot of new developer - Slack or other chat based tools may be better Not everyone has a long history in tech or has a computer science background This could include business people who are not used to or are intimidated by trying to create Software It makes the team better as it improves recruitment